Trevor Crist, Guitar, Piano, Organ & Vocals

 John "Spence" Spencer, Bass

 thetelegram.com March 9,2020

-The band released their debut, self-titled album in August, 2020 to critical acclaim.
-Several songs are in continued rotation at both terrestrial and online radio stations worldwide, landing the band a spot on the Alt.Country charts soon after release .
-Seven Days called the album and "seriously impressive debut", and wrote "Maple Run's self-titled debut is a triumph, establishing them as one of the 802's foremost practitioners of [country music].
-Ever."
-TimesArgus.com called it an"intelligently written, authentic sounding country/country-folk album".
-And RockingMagpie.com says the band's music is "destined for the Ryman Theatre."
+Maple Run Band released their debut, self-titled album in August, 2020 to critical acclaim.
+Several songs landed on playlists for both terrestrial and online radio stations worldwide, landing the band a spot on the Alt.Country charts soon after release .
+Seven Days called the album a "seriously impressive debut", and wrote "Maple Run's self-titled debut is a triumph" TimesArgus.com called it an"intelligently written, authentic sounding country/country-folk album", and awarded the album their Tammie award for the best debut album of 2020.
+RockingMagpie.com (UK) says the band's music is "destined for the Ryman Theatre."

 File Under: Americana, Roots Rock, Folk Rock, Alt-Country, Cosmic Country, Country Rock, Outlaw Country, Ameripolitan, Insurgent Country